ibm-cloud-docs/Db2onCloud/faq_lite_migrate.md

 ## What do I have to do during the migration?
 {: #q_migrate}

-The migration will be done for you.
-The process requires a 24-hour outage window, during which your instance will be unavailable.
-Once the migration completes, you will be notified that your instance is ready for use again.
+The migration process requires a 24-hour outage window, during which time your instance on the legacy infrastructure will be unavailable.
+After the migration completes, you will be notified that your instance on the new infrastructure is ready for use.

 ## What's changing with this migration?
 {: #q_changes}